Exact Separation of Words via Trace Geometry: Introduction

 Quantum computing has advanced rapidly in recent years, with experimental platforms, algorithmic ideas, and complexity-theoretic viewpoints developing side by side~\cite{Shor1997,Preskill2018,Arute2019,Kim2023}.
 Within that broad development, quantum finite automata (QFAs) remain one of the most revealing models.
 Their state space is tiny, their dynamics are transparent, and yet the basic quantum ingredients of interference, reversibility, and measurement already appear in full force.
 Since the foundational works of Moore and Crutchfield on measure-once quantum finite automata (MO-QFAs) and of Kondacs and Watrous on measure-many and two-way variants, QFAs have served both as a compact testing ground for quantum advantage and as a precise way to understand what finite quantum memory can and cannot do~\cite{MooreCrutchfield00,KondacsWatrous97,AmbainisFreivalds98,BrodskyPippenger02,SayYak14}.
 For exact and zero-error questions in particular, the model is especially attractive: it is simple enough to allow explicit matrix calculations, but rigid enough that every successful construction reflects a genuinely structural phenomenon.

-Among those questions, the exact separation problem has an immediate conceptual appeal.
-Given two distinct words \(u\) and \(v\), can a quantum automaton accept one and reject the other with certainty?
-In the broader separation program studied by Belovs, Montoya, and Yakary{\i}lmaz in their paper on Choffrut's conjecture, two-state QFAs were shown to separate every pair of words in the nondeterministic mode, while the universal two-state zero-error question was left as an explicit conjecture~\cite{Choffrut17,BMY16}.
-The present problem is the geometric core of that remaining quantum case.
-In the two-state MO-QFA setting emphasized here, exact separation becomes a remarkably concrete problem~\cite{BMY16}: it is enough to produce matrices \(A,B\in SU(2)\) for which a certain trace vanishes.
-Thus a question from quantum automata theory turns into a question about the trace geometry of word maps on a compact Lie group.
-When \(\ab(u)\neq\ab(v)\), the answer is already visible at the abelian level.
-The real difficulty begins only after that commutative information has been exhausted.
-In the hard regime one is led to words
+Among these questions, the \emph{exact separation problem} stands out for its conceptual simplicity: given two distinct words \(u\) and \(v\) over a binary alphabet, can a quantum automaton accept one and reject the other with certainty?
+In the broader separation program of Belovs, Montoya, and Yakary{\i}lmaz~\cite{Choffrut17,BMY16}, two-state QFAs were shown to separate every word pair in the nondeterministic mode, while the universal two-state zero-error question was left as an explicit conjecture.
+The present paper addresses the geometric core of that remaining question.

+In the two-state measure-once QFA (MO-QFA) model, exact separation reduces to a remarkably concrete problem~\cite{BMY16}: it suffices to produce matrices \(A,B\in SU(2)\) for which a certain trace vanishes.
+A question from quantum automata theory thus becomes a question about the \emph{trace geometry} of word maps on a compact Lie group.
+When the two words have different letter counts, i.e.\ \(\ab(u)\neq\ab(v)\), the answer is already visible at the abelian level.
+The genuine difficulty begins in the \emph{hard} regime, where both words are positive (containing only \(a\) and \(b\), no inverses) and share the same abelianization, so that

-coming from positive words \(u,v\in\{a,b\}^{\ast}\) with identical letter statistics~\cite{BMY16}.
-This positive-word-difference formulation is not merely a technical reduction.
-It isolates the first genuinely nonabelian layer of the problem while preserving enough order and rigidity that one can still hope to read the word through explicit formulas.
-The progress from~\cite{Choffrut17} is therefore decisive but also limited for the present paper: it identifies the conjectural zero-error frontier and proves strong results for neighboring automaton models, yet it does not provide a universal two-state MO-QFA construction for the equal-abelianization positive-word-difference case, which is exactly the regime studied here.
+This positive-word-difference formulation isolates the first genuinely nonabelian layer of the problem while preserving enough combinatorial rigidity to support explicit analysis~\cite{BMY16}.
+The work of~\cite{Choffrut17} is decisive in identifying this conjectural frontier, but it does not resolve the equal-abelianization case for two-state MO-QFAs, which is precisely the regime studied here.